Creeping phlox / moss phlox

 - Is Creeping phlox / moss phlox good for the Colorado Front Range?

-- Yes.
-Creeping phlox / moss phlox is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Creeping phlox / moss phlox is a well-suited groundcover for Colorado's Front Range.

 - How big does Creeping phlox / moss phlox get?